 Mayrhofen skiing and boarding

 Mayrhofen is the largest of the resorts covered by the 'Zillertal Superski' pass, with 101km of runs.
-The skiing in Mayrhofen itself is on two separate mountains but in 2006-7 a new cable car up to the Ahorn area was opened - making access much quicker and easier.
+The skiing in Mayrhofen itself is on two separate mountains and the new cable car up to the Ahorn area makes access much quicker and easier.
 Confident intermediates are best catered for, while better skiers can test their mettle on Penken’s challenging ‘black pistes’ - including the infamous Harakiri slope – while beginners, pleasure-seekers and carving enthusiasts can have the broad, sunny pistes of Ahorn all to themselves.
 Snowboarders will not find Mayrhofen the best place to learn, but the initiated can revel in the world class Vans Penken Park.

 Mayrhofen ski resort